cpetrich/counterfeit_DS18B20/README.md

 Regarding (II), there is one pathetically simple test for differences with Maxim-produced DS18B20 sensors that apparently *all* counterfeit sensors fail \[5\]:
 * It is a fake if its ROM address does not follow the pattern 28-xx-xx-xx-xx-00-00-xx \[5\].
 (Maxim's ROM is essentially a 48-bit counter with the most significant bits still at 0 \[5\].)
-Also, with the exception of rare Family A2, none of the fake sensors adjust reserved byte 6 in the scratchpad register correctly or respond correctly to undocumented function codes regarding the Trim values.
+Also, with the exception of rare Family A2 and Family E, none of the fake sensors adjust reserved byte 6 in the scratchpad register correctly.
+Only the fake sensors of Family A2 respond correctly to undocumented function codes regarding the Trim values.

 In addition to obvious implementation differences such as those listed above under (I) and (II), there are also side-channel data that can be used to separate implementations.
 For example, the time reported for a 12 bit-temperature conversion (as determined by polling for completion after function code 0x44 at room temperature) is characteristic for individual chips (reproducible to much better than 1% at constant temperature) and falls within distinct ranges determined by the circuit's internals \[5\]:
 * 11 ms: Family D1